matheusazambuja/moveit/README.md

 <!--te-->

 ### 🛠 Technologies
-The following tools were used to build this projetc:
+The following tools were used to build this project:

 - [React](https://pt-br.reactjs.org/)
 - [Next.JS](https://nextjs.org/)